 For those who aren’t familiar with the perspective that the Western world is now in the early stages of long-term civilizational decline — as the lens of history would suggest — I’ve included some links below laying out the case for that larger picture as preface to the rest of this discussion.
 Most people who are unaware of the wider forces at work probably assume today’s societal ills are either temporary problems or relatively simple things that could be fixed “if only everyone would simply do blah-blah-blah.”
 For example, most commonly: get government off the backs of businesses and let the free market handle things.

 Systemic breakdown, no quick fixes.
 But the plight we’re going through is systemic — the many decades of downward change that we face are not going away anytime soon, due to overarching forces that circumscribe any efforts we might mount.
-Ours isn’t the first nor the last society to experience decline, and the challenges ahead will only become more pronounced over time until the root causes play themselves out.
+Ours isn’t the first nor will it be the last society to experience decline, and the challenges ahead will only become more pronounced over time until the root causes play themselves out.

 Fundamentally, these causes amount to too many people chasing declining resources within an environment and ecosystems that have now been heavily exploited, degraded, and ripped apart by 300 years of industrialization on a finite planet.
 In turn, our era of industralization has been financed by raiding the one-time cookie jar of fossil-fuel deposits that took hundreds of millions of years to form in the first place, and that drive the very motor of today’s high-energy, high-tech world.